heroku/heroku-buildpack-go/README.md

 to skip downloading and checking of dependencies.
 This results in only the dependencies from the top level `vendor` directory being used.

+If the file `bin/pre-compile` or `bin/post-compile` exists in the repository and is executable then it will be executed either before compilation (pre-compile) of the repo, or after compilation (post-compile).

 ## dep specifics

 The `Gopkg.toml` file allows for arbitrary, tool specific fields.
 This buildpack